zYxDevs/awesome-privacy-front-ends/README.md

 ### Quora

 - [Quetre](https://github.com/zyachel/quetre) - An alternative front-end to Quora that enables you to see answers without ads, trackers, and other such bloat. `JavaScript/AGPL-3.0`.

+### Reddit

+- [Redlib](https://github.com/redlib-org/redlib) - An alternative private front-end to Reddit, with its origins in Libreddit. `Rust/AGPL-3.0`.

 ### Reuters